firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/recurring.md

 - The foreign currency and amount, if you want to.
 - The category, budget, piggy bank and tags.

-If you wish to link a bill to the transaction, make sure that the option to apply rules is checked and that the new transaction would match this rule.
+If you wish to link a bill to the transaction, ensure the option to apply rules is checked and that the new transaction would match this rule.

 ## Cron job